PX4/PX4-user_guide/en/flying/package_delivery_mission.md

 # Package Delivery Mission Planning

-A package delivery mission allows user to plan & execute a package delivery.
+A package delivery mission allows user to plan and execute a package delivery.
 Note that this is only supported for vehicles that has a [delivery mechanism hardware](../peripherals/gripper.md) configured & installed.

 ## Operator Control Configuration